 Interior Space: Floor Area and Tent Volume

-Tent volume, which accounts for the length, width and angle of the walls, is the spec we really want, but few manufacturers are actually providing it (MSR is one notable exception).
-Until this becomes commonplace, we recommend checking the floor area listing, but also taking the time to analyze the tent shape (even just eyeballing it will help quite a bit).
+Tent volume, which accounts for the length, width, and angle of the walls, is the spec we really want, but few manufacturers are actually providing it (MSR is one notable exception).
+Until this becomes commonplace, we recommend checking the floor area listing but also taking the time to analyze the tent shape (even just eyeballing it will help quite a bit).
 You can learn a lot even from the photos online.

-Trekking Pole Supported Shelters
+Trekking Pole-Supported Shelters

 Our Favorite Backpacking Tents

 This article provides an exhaustive analysis of tent weight, but we’ve also taken the time to pick the best backpacking tents based on a totality of factors that include performance, durability, comfort, and value.
-And for more product categories, you can see our full hiking and backpacking gear reviews landing page.
+And for more product categories, you can see our full backpacking gear reviews landing page.

 Weighing the Rest of Your Gear

-Back to Backpacking Tents with Poles Back to Trekking Pole Supported Shelters
+Back to Backpacking Tents with Poles Back to Trekking Pole-Supported Shelters